Does LIIFT4 Work? Workout Reviews (Complete List)

 Like most Beachbody programs, there are modifiers for a range of fitness levels including a “bandifier” split screen for using resistance bands (great for travel).
 LIIFT4 is only available as a streaming option on Beachbody On Demand (many great options to get started today!)

+My goal with this detailed LIIFT4 Review is to both try the program AND create perspective for you to make a decision on leveraging LIIFT4 for your health and fitness goals.
 Again, given that I am a Science guy, I will leverage heart rate analysis for each workout to draw conclusions and comparisons including the data in my perspective.
 This approach is similar to my popular reviews for P90X3Insanity Max:30Hammer & Chisel22 Minute Hard CorpsBody BeastCountry HeatCore De Force, Shaun Week and Shift Shop.
 I have a Polar H7 Bluetooth enabled heart rate monitor (chest strap) synced to my iPhone using the free Polar Beat Mobile App and Polar Flow.
 Warmup and cooldown time is included in the heart rate analysis.

 DISCLAIMER!